-Where no other option is available, a ‘bubble-up’ discharge to the kerb and channel will be required in the residential high density, commercial and industrial areas.
-Kerb and Channel connections can be used in place of 'bubble-up' outlets in normal residential zones where, there is a suitable kerb profile and, the connection outlet can be installed at least 1.0m clear of any vehicle crossing.
+Where no other option is available, a ‘bubble-up’ discharge to the kerb and channel may be acceptable.
+Kerb and Channel connections can be used in place of 'bubble-up' outlets in normal residential zones where, there is a suitable kerb profile and, the connection outlet can be installed at least 1m clear of any vehicle crossing.
+Acceptance by council is required before hand.

 If connecting to a public pipe, the standard depth of a stormwater connection at the boundary is 1.2m (allowable range 0.9 m - 1.5 m), or to such depth that permits a gravity connection to service the whole lot.